15 minute read

 ...remainder of the lines...

 Why?
-Because LLMs are not “executing” instructions, they are simply adding one word at a time.
+Because LLMs are not “executing” instructions, they are simply generating one token at a time.

 What to do instead?
 If we have easy access to the information we want, we should just use it.
 In this case, we can get the number of comments from the GitHub API response.